react-epfl/padoc-lib/README.md

 ```
 #### Network information
 In order to see in real time whether the local peer is currently forwarding packets or not,
 and to have access to the packet content, additional callbacks are available.
-The can be
+These can be
 enabled by calling:
 ```Objective-C
 [MHDiagnostics getSingleton].useNetworkLayerInfoCallbacks = YES;